V-Sekai/manuals/demo_to_game/000_store.md

 Follow the prompts to authenticate Tailscale with your Tailscale account.

 3. Now, your servers should be accessible from any device logged into your Tailscale network.
-You can check the IP addresses assigned to your servers by Tailscale with:
+You can check the IP addresses assigned to your servers by Tailscale with the following:

 ```bash
 tailscale ip -4